 The Latvian Memorial Park is a Latvian Cemetery in the Catskills - a final resting place and memorial.
 It was established by the Latvian Disabled Veterans Association in the 1960os.
 The cemetery has urn spaces in niches (3 sections), in-ground urn spaces (1 section) and burial plots (limited selection of burial plots).

-Organized burial ceremonies take place twice a year: at the end of May (Memorial Day weekend) and in October (Columbus Day weekend).
-The fall ceremony took place Sunday, October 9, 2016.
-The next (spring) ceremony will take place Sunday, May 28, 2017.
-The next fall ceremony will be on Sunday, October 8, 2017.
-Ceremonies are led by Dean Olgerts Sniedze with Deacon Linda Taggart-Sniedze.
+Organized burial ceremonies take place twice a year: at the end of May (Memorial Day weekend) and in October (Columbus Day weekend - date may change in 2018).
+The spring ceremony took place Sunday, May 28, 2017.
+The next (fall) ceremony will take place Sunday, October 8, 2017.
+The next spring ceremony will be on Sunday, May 27, 2018.
+Ceremonies are led by Dean Olgerts Sniedze with Deacon Linda Sniedze-Taggart.
 Everyone is welcome!

-Schedule of events for Memorial Day weekend 2017
+Schedule of events for Columbus Day weekend 2017

 (events take place at the Latvian Memorial Park, 414 Bloomer Road, Tannersville, NY 12485)